Last Updated on September 24, 2021

-What is Required for Acceptance into a Master’s degree Program in Sport Psychology?
+What is Required for Acceptance into a Master’s in Sports Psychology Program?

-Applying for a Sport Psychology Graduate School Program
+Applying for a Sports Psychology Graduate School Program

 To get started, it is wise to gather key pieces of information about each program, including GRE and GPA requirements, application deadlines and semester start dates, and the length of each program so that you don’t lose track of these items.
 You will always need to provide proof of your transcripts and letters of recommendation, so there is no reason to delay collecting this information so you have it ready to go when you need it.